MA: Mathematics

 3 credits; 3 lecture hours

 This is an introduction to statistical techniques for machine learning and data mining.
-It emphasizes mathematical methods and computer applications related to automated learning for prediction, classification, knowledge discovery and forecasting in modern data science.
-Special emphasis will be given to the collection, mining, and analysis of massive data sets.
-(G2: Mathematics)Prerequisite(s): MA 222 and mathematic proficiency (see beginning of Mathematics section).
+It emphasizes mathematical methods and computer applications related to automated learning for prediction, classification, knowledge discovery, and forecasting in modern data science.
+An appropriate programming language such as R or python will be used.

 MA 324 — Data Analytics for Future Industries